 Under data protection principles the Electoral Registration Officer is entitled to collect the required information as there is a lawful basis for its processing; the performance of a public task in the public interest, as provided for in electoral law.

 However, if you are unable to be meet the requirements of the responsible person, please identify another individual who lawfully holds or has access to and may lawfully disclose information.
-(Property manager / resident
+(Property manager / resident)

 Special Responsible Person: